GitHub Copilot vs Claude Code: Which Coding Assistant Wins?

 | Claude Pro | ~$20/mo | , | , |

-GitHub's pricing is straightforward and per seat: $10 for Copilot Pro individuals, $19 per user on Business, $39 per user on Enterprise (GitHub Copilot Plans & pricing, PE Collective).
+GitHub's pricing is straightforward and per seat: $10 for Copilot Pro individuals, $19 per user on Business, $39 per user on Enterprise (GitHub Copilot Plans & pricing (opens in a new tab), PE Collective (opens in a new tab)).
 GitHub has since added more individual tiers as well, including a Pro+ at $39 and a higher Max tier, which the original comparison left out.

 Claude Code is the part worth getting right, because an earlier version of this piece had it badly wrong.
 It is not a flat $100 per team.
-According to SSD Nodes' 2026 pricing breakdown, Claude Code access on Team plans runs about $100 per seat per month (annual) with a five-seat minimum, and Claude Code is also available on individual Pro and Max plans, so it isn't team-only either.
-Claude Pro itself sits around $20/mo (eesel AI).
+According to SSD Nodes' 2026 pricing breakdown (opens in a new tab), Claude Code access on Team plans runs about $100 per seat per month (annual) with a five-seat minimum, and Claude Code is also available on individual Pro and Max plans, so it isn't team-only either.
+Claude Pro itself sits around $20/mo (eesel AI (opens in a new tab)).

 That changes the math.
 A ten-person team on Copilot Business is roughly $190/mo.
 The same ten people on Claude Code Team seats is closer to $1,000/mo, not $100.
 Budget for the real figure, not the old headline number.